Deposed Queen Shin: Marriage

 In March 1487 (18th year of King Seongjong) it was arranged that Lady Shin would marry the Crown Prince.
 On 26 January 1488 (19th year of King Seongjong) the marriage ceremony was held at Injeong Hall in the palace Changdeokgung.
 Lady Shin became the Crown Princess of Joseon.

-Lady Shin was granted the titles of Princess Consort Yeonsan and Princess Consort Geochang.

-Life as princess consort

 According to the Annals of the Joseon Dynasty, Shin was peaceful, respectful, gentle, virtuous and discreet.

 In 1491 (22nd year of King Seongjong) Princess Hwisin was born.
 In 1493 (24th year of King Seongjong) the princess consort participated in Chinjamrye that was hosted by Queen Jeonghyeon.

 In 1494 (25th year of King Seongjong) the princess consort gave birth to a son who died a month later.
 In December of the same year, King Seongjong passed away and Prince Yeonsangun took the throne.
 The princess consort became the queen consort.

-Life as queen consort
+As queen

 In 1497 (3rd year of Yeonsangun's reign) under the supervision of the queen consort, approximately 160 citizens were invited to perform at the Seonjeon Hall in Changdeok Palace.
 In December of the same year, the queen consort gave birth to Crown Prince Hwang.
 In 1498, 1500, and 1503, Queen Shin gave special care to the elderly by offering to pay for their funerals.

 In 1499, the Queen's 13-year-old niece, Lady Shin, married Grand Prince Jinseong, who was the son of King Seongjong and Queen Jeonghyeon.
 This niece in time became princess consort (later Queen Dangyeong).

 In 1502 (8th year of Yeonsangun's reign) the Queen's father, Shin Seung-seon, died and the queen consort was close giving birth.
 King Yeonsangun prevented his wife from attending her father's funeral as he wanted her birth to auspicious.

 In 1504 (10th year of Yeonsangun's reign) King Yeonsangun ordered a purge following the death of his mother, Queen Jeheon.
 He executed the ministers and members of the royal family that were involved in her death.
 It was said that the King went to the quarters of his step-mother Queen Dowager Jasun and held her at sword point.
 He thereupon ordered the Queen Dowager to come out of her living quarters, but the queen consort intervened to protect her mother-in-law from her step-son.

 A few days after this, the king organized another Chinjamrye (친잠례), a ceremony where the Queen would show herself raising silk worms and collecting cocoons to promote sericulture.
 Geochang, the hometown of the queen, was promoted to a county during the reign of King Yeonsangun but was later relegated to Geochang-hyeon.

 In 1505, Queen Shin was honoured with the title Queen Jeinwondeok.